Maximalist-Corrin/WyrdWatersPublicTest/README.md

 - Multiplayer desyncs.
 - Connection issues.

-Avoid commenting on subjective design choices (e.g., "I don’t like how this character looks" or "This level is too hard").
+Avoid commenting on subjective design choices (e.g., "I don’t like how this rock looks" or "This level is too hard").
 Instead, focus on objective issues.

 ---